 Belgian-born Sander Blommaert is a former dancer with The Royal Ballet and a much valued memeber of the Artistic Team at Elmhurst Ballet School.
 He splits his busy career between teaching at Elmhurst, with his own summer school, workshops and private coaching in and out of the Midlands.

 Before the UK went into lockdown, Sander noticed many artists in Italy were providing free tuition online.
-Inspired to do the same and in response to the COVID-19 pandemic and Government guidelines closing dance studios at home in the UK, Sander started free ballet classes online, Monday to Saturday at 11am on his Instagram page.
+Inspired to do the same and in response to the COVID-19 pandemic and Government guidelines closing dance studios at home in the UK, Sander started free ballet classes online, Monday to Saturday on his Instagram page and via Zoom.

 With thanks to his successful career in dance performance and teaching, Sander has built up an impressive online presence, seeing over 52,000 followers turning to his Instagram page to be inspired, motivated and now instructed in ballet from their living rooms, kitchens, bedrooms and gardens at home.